speakeasy-api/openapi-directory/SDKs/amazonaws.com/neptune/2014-10-31/python/README.md

 * `post_modify_db_parameter_group` - <p>Modifies the parameters of a DB parameter group.
 To modify more than one parameter, submit a list of the following: <code>ParameterName</code>, <code>ParameterValue</code>, and <code>ApplyMethod</code>.
 A maximum of 20 parameters can be modified in a single request.</p> <note> <p>Changes to dynamic parameters are applied immediately.
 Changes to static parameters require a reboot without failover to the DB instance associated with the parameter group before the change can take effect.</p> </note> <important> <p>After you modify a DB parameter group, you should wait at least 5 minutes before creating your first DB instance that uses that DB parameter group as the default parameter group.
 This allows Amazon Neptune to fully complete the modify action before the parameter group is used as the default for a new DB instance.
 This is especially important for parameters that are critical when creating the default database for a DB instance, such as the character set for the default database defined by the <code>character_set_database</code> parameter.
 You can use the <i>Parameter Groups</i> option of the Amazon Neptune console or the <i>DescribeDBParameters</i> command to verify that your DB parameter group has been created or modified.</p> </important>
 * `post_modify_db_subnet_group` - Modifies an existing DB subnet group.
 DB subnet groups must contain at least one subnet in at least two AZs in the Amazon Region.
 * `post_modify_event_subscription` - <p>Modifies an existing event notification subscription.
 Note that you can't modify the source identifiers using this call; to change source identifiers for a subscription, use the <a>AddSourceIdentifierToSubscription</a> and <a>RemoveSourceIdentifierFromSubscription</a> calls.</p> <p>You can see a list of the event categories for a given SourceType by using the <b>DescribeEventCategories</b> action.</p>
+* `post_modify_global_cluster` - Modify a setting for an Amazon Neptune global cluster.
+You can change one or more database configuration parameters by specifying these parameters and their new values in the request.
 * `post_promote_read_replica_db_cluster` - Not supported.
 * `post_reboot_db_instance` - <p>You might need to reboot your DB instance, usually for maintenance reasons.
 For example, if you make certain modifications, or if you change the DB parameter group associated with the DB instance, you must reboot the instance for the changes to take effect.</p> <p>Rebooting a DB instance restarts the database engine service.
 Rebooting a DB instance results in a momentary outage, during which the DB instance status is set to rebooting.</p>
+* `post_remove_from_global_cluster` - Detaches a Neptune DB cluster from a Neptune global database.
+A secondary cluster becomes a normal standalone cluster with read-write capability instead of being read-only, and no longer receives data from a the primary cluster.
 * `post_remove_role_from_db_cluster` - Disassociates an Identity and Access Management (IAM) role from a DB cluster.
 * `post_remove_source_identifier_from_subscription` - Removes a source identifier from an existing event notification subscription.
 * `post_remove_tags_from_resource` - Removes metadata tags from an Amazon Neptune resource.